Akangkha/Akangkha/README.md

 **Akangkha/Akangkha** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started: -->
--------Frshers in KIIT DU , CSE -------
+-------Fresher in KIIT DU , CSE -------
-I am a passinate web developer hunting down projects whenever i get the opportunity! ⚔️
+I am a passinate web developer hunting down projects whenever I get the opportunity! ⚔️
 - 🔭 I’m currently working on ...google search engine clone and also gaining insights of AWS
 - ✒️ Fun fact: ...
 Always trusting my intuition
 - ☕ Feel Free ... to  reach out to me if you have any sort of recommendations  !
 We will definitely discuss that over a cup of coffee